David currently leads and has taught the following modules for the BA Hons in Youth Justice Youth Studies courses.

-Implementation of Effective Youth Justice Practice- Year 3
+Safeguarding in Youth Justice Practice- Year 3

 David also leads academic tutorial groups for students across all years and is 2nd Year Tutor for the BA Hons in Youth Justice students.
 He was previously the Course leader for the BA Hons in Youth Justice and 3rd year top-up in Youth Justice.

 The Youth Justice courses are designed to enable students to develop critical awareness and knowledge of the subject of youth justice, and the ability to evaluate arguments and assumptions.
 The courses offer an opportunity to combine academic and theoretical approaches to the analysis of youth crime with applied studies in youth justice practice.
 This provides the insights and critique of policy and practice which are a prerequisite of effective and reflective practice in working with young people who offend.
 The aim is to prepare students for a career within the modern youth justice sector, where they can make a positive difference by working effectively with young people, their families and other professionals.